Water, Sanitation & Hygiene

 Sanitation Facilities, Hygiene Education & ODF Villages

+Sanitation is a critical component of public health.
 SCF's WASH program goes beyond infrastructure by providing education on hygiene practices.
 SCF works with communities to install secure toilets and raise awareness about hand-washing, menstrual hygiene, and general hygiene practices.
-SCF conducts health and hygiene awareness campaigns on safe water practices and prevention of diseases like cholera and dysentery.
+This is particularly important for women and girls, who often face increased risks during floods due to inadequate sanitation and water facilities.

 WASH in Emergency